fraite/pyted/readme.rst

 Use
 ===
-Run "pyted_runner.py" in the "pyted" package.
+Run pyted.py script in the root package.

 For more information see the "quick_start" document in the "docs" directory.